H-alpha as a Tracer of Star Formation in the SPHINX Cosmological Simulations: Results

 \Cref{fig:sfr-vs-ha-int} further demonstrates that the original K98 calibration (indicated by the dotted orange line) overestimates the SFRs by $\approx0.3$--$0.5$~dex compared to \sphinx{}.
 One of the main reasons for this discrepancy is the difference in the IMFs: K98 uses the \citet{Salpeter1955} IMF, whereas \sphinx{} uses a Kroupa-type IMF.
 After rescaling to the Kroupa IMF, the K98 calibration still predicts $\approx0.1$--$0.3$~dex higher SFRs than the simulation (the dashed orange line in \cref{fig:sfr-vs-ha-int}).
 This difference cannot be eliminated even when using the T19 calibration which, unlike the K98 calibration, assumes the same stellar population synthesis model as \sphinx{} (i.e., \bpass{}; the dashed blue line in \cref{fig:sfr-vs-ha-int}).
-Therefore, the only way to fully reconcile the K98 calibration and the simulation data is to assume a sub-solar metallicity, for some galaxies as low as $Z_* \simeq 0.1 Z_\odot$ (the solid blue line in \cref{fig:sfr-vs-ha-int}).
-As discussed in the introduction, such sub-solar metallicity is well in line with the current estimates of the gas-phase metallicity, as well as with the direct estimates of stellar metallicities of galaxies at $z\sim2-3$ \citep{Steidel2016,Cullen19}, although we caution that those have been derived assuming constant star formation histories which might impact the results \citep{Matthee22}.
+Therefore, the only way to fully reconcile the K98 calibration and the simulation data is to assume a sub-solar metallicity, for some galaxies as low as $Z_* = 0.1 Z_\odot$ (the solid blue line in \cref{fig:sfr-vs-ha-int}).
+As discussed in the introduction, a subsolar metallicity like this agrees well with the current estimates of the gas-phase metallicity and also with the direct estimates of stellar metallicities of galaxies at $z\sim2-3$ \citep{Steidel2016,Cullen19}, although we caution that these were derived assuming constant SFHs, which might impact the results \citep{Matthee22}.